purnima942/sql-dat-warehouse-project/README.md

-# sql-dat-warehouse-project
+# Data warehouse and Analytics Project
-Building a modern data warehouse with SQL server including ETL processes, data modeling and analytics.
+welcome to the **Data ware house analytics Project** repository!🚀 This Project demonstrate